0xPolygon/polygon-docs/docs/pos/how-to/bridging/ethereum-polygon/index.md

 Polygon brings you a trustless two-way transaction channel between Polygon PoS and Ethereum by introducing the cross-chain bridge.
 The official bridge allows you to transfer tokens between Ethereum and Polygon PoS without incurring third-party risks and market liquidity limitations.

-The official bridge is available on both PoS Amoy testnet as well as mainnet, and provides a near-instant, low-cost, and flexible bridging option for both users and dApp developers.
+The official bridge is available on both the PoS Amoy testnet as well as mainnet, and provides a near-instant, low-cost, and flexible bridging option for both users and dApp developers.
 You can access it and bridge assets from Ethereum over to Polygon PoS using [Polygon Portal](https://portal.polygon.technology).

 !!! tip "Polygon Portal"